About Texas Children's Hospital

 - Oversee e-newsletters, direct mail, and creative virtual communication platforms

-- Being fully vaccinated against COVID-19 is required for all employees unless approved for a medical or religious exemption
+- Being fully vaccinated against COVID-19, including any booster dose(s) of the COVID-19 vaccine recommended by the Centers for Disease Control when eligible, is required for all employees at Texas Children’s, unless approved for a medical or religious exemption.

 - Bachelor’s degree required